zhinst/labone-python/README.md

 > Since `labone` is not intended for direct usage, we do not offer any support
 > or external documentation.
 Please contact [Zurich Instruments](mailto:info@zhinst.com) if you have any questions.

+## Internal Documentation

+The internal documentation can be found [here](http://qt-developer-manual-docs-ed588a9f2798190163c2ddd236b7c23ed753a0.pages.zhinst.com/labone_python/index.html).
+Due to the early stage there is not public documentation.

 ## Contributing

 See [Contributing](CONTRIBUTING.md)